CFSAN-Biostatistics/refchooser/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-refchooser could always use more documentation, whether as part of the
+The refchooser project could always use more documentation, whether as part of the
 official refchooser docs, in docstrings, or even on the web in blog posts,
 articles, and such.